straightlab/compgenomics_minicourse/2021_edition/01_sherlockConnection.md

 ```bash
 mkdir -p data/samples external
 ```
-Verify the tree scructure with
+Verify the tree structure with
 ```bash
 tree .
 ```

 ## Running persistent / recoverable sessions with Gnu Screen

-What happens if I am in the middle of some task on Sherlock and I loose internet connection or close my computer?
-To avoid having to back to square one, we need to set up a persistent bash session.
+What happens if I am in the middle of some task on Sherlock and I lose internet connection or close my computer?
+To avoid having to go back to square one, we need to set up a persistent bash session.
 The standard way to do this is using a window manager such as GNU Screen.

 ```bash
 screen -S genomics
 ```

 This creates a new session called genomics.
-Let's demomstrate what it does by putting a mark in our terminal, leaving and coming back
+Let's demonstrate what it does by putting a mark in our terminal, leaving and coming back

 ```bash
 # leave a mark